 PROBLEM CAUSE The display is flashing "88:88."
 There has been a power interruption.
 Reset the clock.
-(See the "Setting the clock" section.)
+(See "Setting the clock" in the "Getting to Know" section.)

 If none of these items are causing your problem, see the "Requesting Assistance or Service" section.